 He didn't know why he thought New York would be cooler than Ohio, especially in July.
 It was like some poor pipe dream he had manifested to comfort himself as he moved.
-He sighed at that as he took another stack of boxes to climb 3 flights of stairs.
+Wren sighed at that as he took another stack of boxes to climb three flights of stairs.
 As he did so, in 90-degree heat, he reminded himself of early snow storms.

 He could hear his mom bustling about the two bedroom apartment.
 She had been trying to make things light all day, knowing this wasn't exactly an easy day.
-She had been belting Bowie lyrics in the little car they had rented and was dancing slightly to The Beatles as she bustled around their living room.
+She had been cheating at car games in the little Volvo they had rented and was dancing to The Beatles as she bustled around their living room.
 He knew this day had to be ten times more difficult for her, yet here she was with a bandana in her hair and a hum at her lips.
 He was grateful, so grateful, but he had to worry.

 "Wren, lle mae'r dillad gwely?" she called out with a scratch of her head.
 He set down the stack of boxes in the first empty floor space he could find and took a glance around for the bedding.